topheman/webpack-babel-starter/README.md

 * date the build was made
 * version
 * git revision / link to this revision on github

+###Contributing

+PRs are welcome, just keep in mind this boilerplate aims to keep beeing framework agnostic.

+Everything related to contributing (tests, framework dependencies ...) is located in the [/contributing](https://github.com/topheman/webpack-babel-starter/tree/master/contributing) folder.
+Check the readme in their to see how to setup your workspace.

 Copyright 2016 © Christophe Rosset